A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Numerics

 \section{Numerics}

-In this section we describe the implementation details of the MLMCMC algorithm and examine the performance of the method in estimating the expected value of some quantity of interest for our model problem (\ref{eq:mod2}). {We start by presenting in Algorithm 3 a simplified version of Algorithm~2 given in Section~3 using symmetric proposal distributions for $q^{\ell,C}$ and $q^{\ell,F}$, describing in some more detail} the evolution of the multilevel Markov chain used to approximate $\EE_{\pi^\ell,\pi^{\ell-1}}[Y_\ell]$.
+In this section we describe the implementation details of the MLMCMC algorithm and examine the performance of the method in estimating the posterior expectation of some quantity of interest for our model problem \eqref{eq:mod2}.
+We consider \eqref{eq:mod2} on the domain $D = (0, 1)^2$ with $f \equiv 1$.
+On the lateral boundaries of the domain we choose Dirichlet boundary conditions; on the top and bottom we choose Neumann conditions: